HouzuoGuo/laitos/doc/Component-list.md

 but also provide advanced capabilities to satisfy the geeky nature inside of you!

 laitos components go into two categories:
-- Toolbox - access to email, post to Twitter/Facebook, etc.
+- Toolbox - access to email, post to Twitter, etc.
 - Daemons - web server, mail server, and chat bots.
 Daemons grant access to all toolbox features.

 ## Daemons